About NOAA Climate.gov

 - Teaching Climate offers learning activities and curriculum materials, multi-media resources, and professional development opportunities for formal and informal educators who want to incorporate climate science into their work.
 Visit the section…

-Thomas Karl (NESDIS/NCDC), Rick Rosen (OAR/CPO), Margaret Davidson (NOS/OCRM), Wayne Higgins (NWS/CPC), Eileen Shea (NESDIS/NCDC), Ko Barrett (OAR/CPO), and Louisa Koch (NOAA Office of Education).
+Thomas Karl (NESDIS/NCEI), Rick Rosen (OAR/CPO), Margaret Davidson (NOS/OCRM), Wayne Higgins (NWS/CPC), Eileen Shea (NESDIS/NCEI), Ko Barrett (OAR/CPO), and Louisa Koch (NOAA Office of Education).

 David Herring (OAR/CPO), program manager